qualcomm-linux/build-guide/topic/k2c-qli-build-ga/flash_images.rst

 1. Update CDT binary.

    Based on the reference kit, rename the respective reference kit CDT file as cdt.bin in flashable images path.

-   .. note:: Default core kit CDT is ``cdt.bin``.
+Default core kit CDT is ``cdt.bin``.
 Skip the CDT binary update if the reference kit is core kit.

    .. container:: nohighlight